hetida/hetida-designer/docs/user_guide/data_types/multitsframes.md

 | 2024-12-01T03:00:00+00:00 |       |       |       | 45.99 |

 !!! info
-Note that hetida designer provides base components to convert into "wide" format dataframes and vice versa in the category "Connectors"
+Note that hetida designer provides base components to convert into "wide" format dataframes and vice versa in the category "Connectors".

 !!! tip "Only one metric?"
 If your data consists of exactly one timeseries, the `metric` column is constant and therefore redundant.
 In that case use a [SingleTSFrame](singletsframes.md) instead — it has the same representation minus the `metric` column, and still supports arbitrarily many value dimensions.
 The base component "Extract SingleTSFrame from MultiTSFrame" converts a single metric of a MultiTSFrame into a SingleTSFrame.